Your browser is unsupported

 Degree Requirements

-Admitted Community Health Sciences (CHS) applicants with a specific interest in maternal and child health (MCH) expressed as MCH-oriented career goals, MCH practice/research experience, MCH publications, and/or MCH research interests may be eligible to become an MCH Scholar which includes a small amount of additional support from the Center of Excellence (CoE) in Maternal and Child Health.
+Admitted Community Health Sciences (CHS) applicants with a specific interest in maternal and child health (MCH) expressed as MCH-oriented career goals, MCH practice/research experience, MCH publications, and/or MCH research interests may be eligible to become an MCH Scholar, which includes a small amount of additional support from the Center of Excellence (CoE) in Maternal and Child Health.

 Students with a master’s degree in public health or a related area may receive up to 32 SH of credit towards the 96 SH total.
-The 32 SH of credit will apply to the required 37-44 elective hours.
+The 32 SH of credit would apply to the required 37-44 elective hours.

 Students selected as MCH PhD Scholars will follow the CHS PhD curriculum, inclusive of the following adaptations specified below: